theresagonz/refood/README.md

-# Refood: Connecting extra food with hungry people
+# Refood: Finding a new home for excess usable food

 ## About

 Have food?
 Need food?
-Refood is a food exchange app that allows users to post offers of extra food they have that might otherwise go to waste.
+Refood is a food exchange app that allows users to post offers of extra food they have that would otherwise go to landfills.
 Other users can make requests to pick up the food.

-This Rails project was built in fulfillment of a Flatiron School online web developer program requirement.
+For successful pickups, each user can give a karma point to the other user by marking a transaction completed.

 ## Installation